Harshal2502/EmotiPedia/README.md

 # EmotiPedia
-Dictionary for Emojis, a React JS practice Project
+Dictionary for Emotes or emojis, a React JS practice Project